 "A WONDERFULLY DYNAMIC AND VOCALLY BEAUTIFUL PERFORMANCE OF SUSANNA IN OUR 2018 PRODUCTION OF THE MARRIAGE OF FIGARO.
 WE LOOK FORWARD TO THE NEXT OPPORTUNITY TO INVITE IRIA TO SING FOR US!"

 BRIAN MACKAY Artistic Director, ZêzereArts Festival

-As an ENOA artist, Iria was selected to participate in workshops and masterclasses at Teatr Wielki in Warsaw and at Calouste Gulbenkian Foundation in Lisbon, working directly with distinguished mentors:
+As an ENOA artist, Iria participated in workshops and masterclasses at Teatr Wielki in Warsaw and at Calouste Gulbenkian Foundation in Lisbon, working with distinguished mentors such as:

 Anita Garanča (Latvian National Opera)

 Andrejs Žagars (Latvian National Opera)